20 Hours / 20 CEs

 • Intended Audience

 This training is designed for professionals who work with individuals with autism in legal, forensic, clinical, and advocacy contexts.
-It provides specialized knowledge and practical skills for those involved in the assessment, treatment, representation, and support of individuals with autism who are engaged with the legal or justice systems, including those involved in evaluation, legal advocacy, prosecution, education, and community support.
+It provides specialized knowledge and practical skills for those involved in the assessment, treatment, representation, and support of individuals with autism who are engaged with the legal or justice systems.

-• District attorney prosecuting cases involving individuals with autism
+• District attorneys prosecuting cases involving individuals with autism

-• Education provider supporting students with autism in legal or disciplinary contexts
+• Education providers supporting students with autism in legal or disciplinary matters

-• Professional in correctional settings, community treatment programs, or advocacy organizations
+• Professionals in correctional or community treatment programs

 • Experience Level

-This training is appropriate for licensed and pre-licensed mental health professionals at all experience levels who seek to enhance their understanding of the intersection between autism and the legal system.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with legal and social issues affecting persons with autism.

 • Practice Setting